-- Insecure tenure in rental housing - The cost and connectivity problems associated with moving to lower-priced housing in newly developed or other areas poorly served by public transport and under-served by service, retail and recreational centres. - The health-related costs associated with poorer housing. - Issues arising from reduced intergenerational transfers within families.
+- Higher entry rates to rest home and other higher-dependency environments - Issues arising from insecure tenure in rental housing - The cost and connectivity problems associated with moving to lower-priced housing in newly developed or other areas poorly served by public transport and under-served by service, retail and recreational centres - The health-related costs associated with poorer housing - Issues arising from reduced intergenerational transfers within families

-Those downsizing might face some of the following difficulties:
+Those downsizing might find that:

-- Their house sales don't release enough equity to generate a supplementary income stream (this depends to a large extent on there being a housing market that delivers buyers who are willing and able to pay). - Their expenditure doesn't reduce or, at least, their disposable income doesn't increase. - The smaller houses available to buy at the prices they're prepared to pay have comfort issues, need modifications to be accessible or are sited on large, unmanageable sections.
-They may also be in less desirable forms (e.g. multi-unit instead of detached), in less desirable locations, and of different tenure types (e.g. rentals).
+- Their house sales don't release enough equity to generate a supplementary income stream (this depends to a large extent on there being a housing market that delivers buyers who are willing and able to pay) - Their expenditure doesn't reduce or, at least, their disposable income doesn't increase

-- Apartments and multi-units are poorly designed or of poor quality, have complicated management and cost structures that are difficult to understand, and associated fees and unbudgeted expenses that can create very real difficulties. - Choosing to rent leads to a decline in living standards, with properties in poor condition and rental agreements that prevent property modifications to ensure access and mobility, which can in turn reduce the occupiers' ability to age securely and safely in place. - They can no longer access government support such as the Accommodation Supplement and the Rates Rebate Scheme, which helps eligible owneroccupiers if council rates become unaffordable. - They can't access social housing units, which in the medium term are likely to be in short supply relative to the forecast demand. - They lose some important social and economic relationships and connections.
+- The smaller houses available to buy at the prices they're prepared to pay have comfort issues, need modifications to be accessible or are sited on large, unmanageable sections.
+They may also be in less desirable forms (e.g. multi-unit instead of detached), in less desirable locations, and of different tenure types (e.g. rentals) - Apartments and multi-units are poorly designed or of poor quality, have complicated management and cost structures that are difficult to understand, and associated fees and unbudgeted expenses that can create very real difficulties - Choosing to rent leads to a decline in living standards, with properties in poor condition and rental agreements that prevent property modifications to ensure access and mobility, which can in turn reduce their ability to age securely and safely in place - They can no longer access government support such as the Accommodation Supplement and the Rates Rebate Scheme, which helps eligible owneroccupiers if council rates become unaffordable - They can't access social housing units, which in the medium term are likely to be in short supply relative to the forecast demand - They lose some important social and economic relationships and connections